 What’s the best time to visit Sarajevo?

-Sarajevo is beautiful to visit all year around.
+Sarajevo is beautiful to visit all year round.
 In warmer months the city just boasts energy and the great atmosphere.
 The cafe terraces cover the whole city, people hang out outside, in the bars and next to the Miljacka river, parks turn lush.
 Winter can be especially charming, especially when there’s snow, but there are also less activities and less places open at that time of the year.
 Not to mention winters can get really cold.

 Few facts about Sarajevo:

-One Day in Sarajevo Itinerary:
+One Day in Sarajevo Itinerary

 Top things to do in Sarajevo, Bosnia and Herzegovina